-(This is a sample entry from our Q&A Treasure chest, a database with hundreds of entries to support students with their patient and client work.
-Unlimited access is included as part of our Core 101 Semester program.)
+(This is a sample entry from the SAFM Q&A Treasure Chest, a tool with hundreds of entries to support students with their client needs.
+Students gain unlimited access with enrollment in SAFM’s functional medicine training.)

 Student Question:

-My client has terrible psoriasis on legs, arms, head, behinds and now new break outs on lower back and has been seeing dermatologist for her outbreaks for many, many years.
-She’s been on all the creams, lotions and potions and also does the UV light treatments in the doc’s office, but none of the physicians she’s seen so far are focused on root cause assessments.
-What are the links between food and psoriasis that you know of (no surprise that no practitioner has mentioned food yet) and what about autoimmune considerations?
-What are tools to educate my client?
+My client has terrible ongoing psoriasis on legs, arms, head, behind, and now new break outs on lower back.
+She’s been seeing a few dermatologists for her outbreaks for many, many years.
+She’s been on all the creams, lotions, and potions and also does UV light treatments, but none of the practitioners she’s seen so far are focused on root cause assessments.
+I know to focus on the gut here re: autoimmune root cause.
+What are the most important links between food and psoriasis I need to consider (alas, no practitioner has mentioned food to her yet at all)?
+What about overall autoimmune considerations through the functional medicine lens?
+What are tools I can use to educate my client?
 Thanks!

 SAFM Response:

-Great question!
-Psoriasis is an autoimmune type of illness in which the immune system causes cells called keratinocytes to overproduce new skin cells.
+Psoriasis is an autoimmune disease in which the immune system causes keratinocytes to hyperproliferate and produce inflammatory mediators.
 The result is scaly, dry skin patches which can occur almost anywhere on the body.
-It is an inflammatory process in which the immune system (specifically T-cells) secretes cytokines which confuse the cells into this overproduction, especially via Th-17.
+It is an inflammatory process in which the immune system (specifically T-cells) secretes cytokines which drive the cells into this overgrowth, especially via aggressive Th-17 mediated inflammation.
+Of note, psoriasis is typically both autoimmune (driven by T cell responses) and autoinflammatory (driven by innate immune system reactivity).

-Many factors can contribute to intestinal permeability, and this topic is covered in depth in our Disease Begins in the Gut 101 clinical course.
-It is well understood that poor bile function is involved in many cases of psoriasis too, not surprising give the role of bile in breaking down LPS to minimize systemic reactivity in the presence of leaky gut.
-This is a related post in our SAFM Clinical Tip area which will interest you about the value of bile acid support for these patients.
-Research has also begun to explore specific differences in the microbiome of psoriasis patients.
+Many factors can contribute to enhanced intestinal permeability.
+It is well understood that poor bile function is involved in many cases of psoriasis too, not surprising given the role of bile in degrading LPS to minimize systemic reactivity in the presence of enhanced intestinal permeability.
+This is a related post in our SAFM Clinical Tips area which will interest you about the potential value of bile acid support for these patients.
+Alcohol intake is also a common contributor to mucosal oxidative damage and excessive inflammation and permeability that patients with psoriasis may be especially sensitive to experiencing.

-Hydration and appropriate balances in pro-inflammatory and anti-inflammatory dietary fats are also key for overall skin health and minimizing the severity of dis-ease of the skin.
-Psoriasis has been shown to respond dramatically to omega-3 supplementation (3-4g/day).
-There is also often improvement when addressing impaired digestion, especially impaired protein digestion (low stomach acid? e.g. check albumin, globulin, ferritin, serum B12) and/or (as above) bile acid insufficiency (think thoroughly about possible connections… e.g. no gallbladder, history of gallstones, high alkaline phosphatase, high fecal fats on stool test or lighter-colored stools which consistently float).
+There is also often disease improvement when addressing impaired digestion, especially impaired protein digestion.
+Perhaps low stomach acid (e.g. check total protein, ferritin, serum B12) and/or, as above, perhaps bile acid insufficiency (think thoroughly about possible connections… e.g. no gallbladder, history of gallstones, high alkaline phosphatase, high fecal fats on stool test or lighter-colored stools that consistently float)?

-Now, let’s talk more generally about the functional medicine concepts and interconnectedness likely involved in chronic autoimmune activity… In my experience, autoimmune triggers are usually multifaceted and include some or all of the following:
+Now, let’s talk more generally about the functional medicine concepts and interconnectedness likely involved in chronic autoimmune activity… Autoimmune triggers are usually multifaceted and include some or all of the following:

 Tracy,